Matte762/quant-algos/README.txt

-SWEQ_1 : contains explanations and basic ideas of algorithms for interviews SWEQ_2 : contains well-known algorithms to perform standard operations
+SWEQ_1 : contains explanations and basic ideas of algorithms for interviews SWEQ_2 : contains well-known algorithms to perform standard operations SWEQ_3 : contains well-known algorithms to work with "exotic" data structures